There are no openings at this time. Please check back periodically for future announcements.

 - 457 compensation plan (no court contribution).

 - Flexible Spending Plan (qualifying medical, dependent care, and transportation expenses).

 - Life Insurance (premium for basic coverage paid by Court).

 - Voluntary life insurance for self and dependents.

 In addition to this website, applications can be obtained by calling 707-207-7471 or by visiting the Executive Office, 3rd Floor at 600 Union Avenue, Fairfield.
 Completed application packets must be received no later than 5:00 p.m. on the final filing date specified on the announcement.
 Post marks will not be accepted.
 Application packets may not be submitted by e-mail or by fax.
 Applicants requesting special testing accommodations should obtain the Special Testing Accommodations Request form and return it with their employment application prior to the final filing date.

-Employment lists are established by ranking candidates according to their overall scores in an examination.
+Employment lists are established through an examination process.
 The examination may include written and oral questions.
 Candidates must be successful in each part of the examination.
 The Court Executive Officer may interview and consider for appointment the top ten available candidates for each opening.
 A probation period is the final part of the selection process for most positions.

 Appointment to Position